Cyber-Skills-Academy/Security-Analyst-Learning-Path-Labs/LAB-01-CIA/README.md

 ### Instructions

-1. Navigate to the `Part_2_Hashing` folder.
+1. Navigate to the `part2_Hashing` folder in your terminal or command prompt.
-2. Run the command `python hashing.py` to generate and display the hash of the `very_sensitive_data.txt` file.
+2. Run the command `python hash_file.py`.
+This script initially generates the SHA-256 hash of the `very_sensitive_data.txt` file and displays it.
-   - Note this original hash value; it represents the current state of the file.
+   - Note this original hash value; it represents the intact state of the file.
-3. Now, let's simulate an unauthorized modification.
-Open `very_sensitive_data.txt` and make a small change to the file's content (like adding or removing a word).
-4. Run the `python hashing.py` command again to generate a new hash value for the modified file.
+3. Now, the script simulates sending the file over the network to a recipient.
+4. Upon "reception", the script automatically calculates the hash of the received file and compares it with the original hash.
+   - If the hashes match, the integrity of the file is intact.
+If not, the file might have been tampered with during transmission.
+5. For the second scenario, you're prompted to modify the `very_sensitive_data.txt` file.
+Open the file and alter its content slightly (e.g., change a digit of a social security number or a letter in a username), then save it.
+6. Return to the terminal or command prompt and press `Enter` to have the script recalculate the file's hash.
-5. Compare the new hash with the original.
-Even a minor change to the data causes a significant change in the hash, indicating that the file's integrity has been compromised.
+7. Observe the new hash and compare it with the original.
+Notice how even the slightest alteration to the file data results in a completely different hash, indicating a breach in integrity.

-**Discuss:** Reflect on the critical role of hashing in ensuring data integrity, allowing us to detect even the slightest alterations.
+**Discuss:** Reflect on the crucial role of hashing in maintaining data integrity.
+Think about how hashing can be used to ensure the authenticity and consistency of data, particularly when it's transferred across networks or stored for long periods.
+Discuss the implications of a changed hash and the potential consequences in real-world scenarios.

 ## Part 3: Availability with Data Backup and Recovery

-Availability ensures that data is accessible to authorized users when needed.
-This aspect of the CIA Triad is often implemented through backup and recovery strategies, which we will explore in this section.
+Availability ensures that information and systems are accessible to authorized users when they need it.
+One of the most common strategies to ensure availability, especially in the face of accidental deletion or data corruption, is through regular backups and having a recovery plan in place.

 ### Instructions

-1. Navigate to the `Part_3_Availability` folder.
+1. Navigate to the `part3_backup_recovery` folder in your terminal or command prompt.
-2. Imagine a scenario where the original data file is lost or corrupted.
-Such an incident can severely impact an organization's operations and data availability.
-3. Run the command `python backup_recovery.py` to simulate the restoration of the file from a backup.
+2. Run the command `python create_backup.py`.
+This script creates a backup of the `very_important_file.txt` within the `data` folder by copying it to a new `backup` folder.
-   - This script represents a simplified version of data recovery processes that organizations use to restore data availability.
-4. Verify that the content of the restored file matches the original file, emphasizing the importance of regular backups.
+   - Observe how the script creates a copy of the important file, simulating a backup process.
+3. Now, simulate a data loss event by manually deleting the `very_important_file.txt` from the `data` folder.
+4. After simulating the data loss, run the command `python simulate_recovery.py`.
+This script restores the `very_important_file.txt` from the `backup` folder to the `data` folder, simulating a data recovery process.
+5. Confirm that the `very_important_file.txt` has been successfully restored to the `data` folder, ensuring its availability even after an unexpected data loss.

-**Discuss:** Consider the implications of data loss and the significance of backup and recovery strategies in maintaining data availability.
+**Discuss:** Reflect on the significance of backup and recovery strategies in maintaining data availability.
+Consider the potential consequences of not having backup mechanisms in place and the business impact in real-world scenarios.

 ## Conclusion